sjodcre/ar-web/public/content/learn/arweave-ao-101/arweave/scalability-long.md

 ---
 title: "Scalability Innovations in Arweave: Overcoming Blockchain Challenges"
-description: "Explore how Arweave addresses scalability issues in blockchain-based storage through unique innovations like uniform data storage, transaction bundling, and recursive bundling."
+description: "Discover how Arweave's unique innovations like uniform storage, transaction bundling, and recursive bundling enable infinite scalability in blockchain storage."
 ---

 <!-- # **Scalability and Technical Innovations in Arweave** -->